How to Barricade a Door to Stop Forced Entry

-Unless you’re a carpenter, installation by a local locksmith is almost always necessary.
+Unless you’re a carpenter, installation by a residential locksmith service is almost always necessary.

 Barricade bars consist of one bar and two door barricade brackets.
 The barricade brackets are installed to the left and right on a door.
 A bar is slide onto the brackets to prevent inward swing doors form being forced open.
 They are almost always used in commercial applications since they are unsightly.